Rahsaan Thomas: Writing

 At San Quentin, Thomas was a contributing writer for the San Quentin News, and co-founded Prison Renaissance - through which he curated an art exhibit for the Museum of the African Diaspora (MoAD) in 2021.
 Thomas' work has been published by The Marshall Project, the Vera Institute for Justice, Business Insider, VICE, Outside Magazine, NBC, Open Campus, Apogee Journal, the Boston Globe and Current.
 While incarcerated, Thomas published over 50 articles, with 42 being published between June 2020 and his release in February 2023.

 Film

 The Sundance Institute and The Marshall Project awarded Thomas a grant to direct and produce the short documentary film Friendly Signs.
 Thomas completed the film while incarcerated.
-Friendly Signs premiered at the San Francisco Documentary Film Festival in 2023 and screened at Double Exposure, Atlanta Film Festival, Bravemaker and Superfest Disability Documentary Film Festival where it received an Advocacy Award.
+Friendly Signs premiered at the San Francisco Documentary Film Festival in 2023 and screened at Double Exposure, Atlanta Film Festival, BraveMaker Film Festival and Superfest Disability Documentary Film Festival where it received an Advocacy Award.

 Thomas co-produced, What These Walls Won't Hold, directed by Adamu Chan, which won the Best Mid-Length Feature at the 2023 San Francisco International Film Festival and premiered on PBS America Reframed.